noxgle/term_agent/Readme.md

   ag
   ```

+> **Tip:**  For the best experience with the remote agent mode (SSH), it is recommended to set up SSH key-based authentication on your target servers.
+> This allows the agent to execute commands without repeatedly prompting for a password and improves both security and usability.

 > **Tip:** Change the path `/home/username/term_agent` to your own if the project is in a different location.

 > **Warning:**